 The Spec MX-5 is intended to be the next great spec racing platform.
 It will be classified in SCCA and NASA for club racing, initially as part of existing classes.
-For example, the Spec MX-5 v2 will run in ST5 with NASA.
+For example, the Spec MX-5 v2 will run in ST5 with NASA and STL for SCCA.
 It will also be classed in Champcar, AER and WRL for endurance racing.
 This will give racers hundreds of events each year in which to participate.

-Regional Series drivers primarily participate in special marquee events organized by Mazda and Spec MX-5 Challenge.
-These marquee events during 2020 are designed to be especially attractive and thus have the highest car count.
-The marquee events also feed into a national championship for Spec MX-5, with an expected $100,000 in prize money.
+Regional Series drivers primarily participate in special Spec MX-5 Challenge Marquee events organized by Mazda and Spec MX-5 Challenge.
+These Marquee events during 2020 are designed to be especially attractive and thus have the highest car count.
+Spec MX-5 Challenge races will be run in a separate run group from STL or ST5 races.
+The Spec MX-5 Challenge races events also are where points are scored that feed into a national championship for Spec MX-5, with an expected $100,000 in prize money.

 Regional Series drivers will compete alongside drivers in the National Series and Invitational Series marquee events.
 Club racers who are not participating in any of the Championship Series are also expected to attend.
-The objective is to have 15 or more Spec MX-5 cars racing at each marquee venue.
+The objective is to have 15 or more Spec MX-5 cars racing in the Spec MX-5 Challenge races at each Marquee venue.

 The Spec MX-5 Challenge Championship will be held in the fall of 2020.
 It will bring together the top points qualifiers in the Spec MX-5 Regional Series, Invitationals and National Series.
 Each driver will carry over points from his or her qualifying races.
 Carryover points plus those scored in the Championship races will determine the 2020 season champion. $100,000 in prizes are expected to be awarded, and drivers will also be eligible to be selected by Mazda for the MRT24 Shootout.